mengqian989/vzlib/medinfo2019/README.md

 Observations:

 - Using all fields (title+abstract+fulltext) achieved the best performance in ari, followed by title+abs, then title.
-- Cluster number (k) = 6 performed the best for title+abstract+fulltext, which may imply something.
+- Cluster number (k) = 6 performed the best for title+abstract+fulltext.
 For title+abs and title, k = 2 resulted in good performance.
 - When using only titles, maximin clustering worked better than kmeans.

 Since this is a controlled experiment and we know there're four classes in advance, it would be more appropriate to compare the three cases above only for four clusters (i.e., only look at k=4).